Devotees from across world join JKYog's 24-hour long online Mahayajna

-New Delhi [India], April 27 (ANI/NewsVoir): JKYog and Radha Krishna Temple of Dallas hosted a 24-hour long unique mahayajna on April 25 for relief from Coronavirus.
+New Delhi [India], May 1 (ANI/NewsVoir): JKYog and Radha Krishna Temple of Dallas hosted a 24-hour long unique mahayajna on April 25 for relief from coronavirus.
 On the auspicious occasion of Akshaya Tritiya from Saturday to Sunday.
-Meanwhile, hundreds of devotees from across the world participated in the mahayajna organised against the pandemic.
+Meanwhile, hundreds of devotees from across the world participated in the mahayajna organized against the pandemic.

 This was followed by continuous chanting of the Maha Mantra by devotees from different Satsang centers across the USA and Texas in Canada, Pennsylvania, Illinois, Colorado, New Jersey, Arizona, California, Florida and Indiana.